Coolhikinggear.com

 Rain Jacket

 OK, ideally you want a proper rain jacket suitable for the outdoors.
 You want something that is both waterproof and breathable.
-If you don’t have something suitable but you’re ready to commit to a purchase check out the rain jacket buying guide and visit the hiking jackets page to get some examples of very functional and popular rain jackets.
+If you don’t have something suitable but you’re ready to commit to a purchase check out the rain jacket buying guide and visit our top rain jacket recommendations for men and our top rain jacket recommendations for women.
+You can find some excellent examples of very functional and popular rain jackets.

 The North Face Men's Venture Jacket